kcossifos/Portfolio/Javascript&JSON/README.md

 # Javascript & JSON

 ## Description
 This is a small application that demonstrates how Javascript, HTML, and JSON work together.
+To view this application go to To view this application go to [Javascript&JSON](https://kcossifos.github.io/Portfolio/Javascript&JSON/index.html)

 ## Getting Started
 ```